init1lham/init1lham/README.md

 It was a joke, there is no more info here  `¯\_(ツ)_/¯`

-If you want to know more about me just send me a mail to ramizna@code.edu.az and I would gladly answer your questions or try to help you out with whatever you need!
+If you want to know more about me just send me a mail to init1lham@gmail.com and I would gladly answer your questions or try to help you out with whatever you need!

 <sub>In fact, if you think about it, this above was actually more information about me :)<sub>